Sofipet/youtube-emotionscope/docs/architecture.md

 - with a stable deterministic core
 - and a bounded insight-agent layer on top for grounded follow-up questions

-It is not designed as:

-- a general chatbot
-- a retrieval system
-- a fully autonomous reasoning agent

----

 ## Final MVP outputs

 The MVP has two core product outputs.